shiftlab/pytorch.github.io/_posts/2018-03-5-tensor-comprehensions.md

 redirect_from: /2018/03/05/tensor-comprehensions.html
 image: /assets/images/bert2.png
 tags: [two]
+preview: 'Tensor Comprehensions (TC) is a tool that lowers the barrier for writing high-performance code.
+It generates GPU code from a simple high-level language and autotunes the code for specific input sizes.'
 ---

 Tensor Comprehensions (TC) is a tool that lowers the barrier for writing high-performance code.
 It generates GPU code from a simple high-level language and autotunes the code for specific input sizes.